Mazussy/Student-Management-System/README.md

-# CSV-Based Record Management System
+# CSV-Based Student and Course Management System

-A Python GUI application demonstrating efficient file organization and record management using CSV files as a database solution.
+A GUI-based application for managing student and course records.
+It implements basic CRUD operations (Create, Read, Update, Delete) for both students and courses, with data stored in CSV files as a simple database solution, Demonstrating efficient file organization and record management using CSV files as a database solution.

 ## Features
+- **Student Management**: Add, edit, view, search, and delete student records.
+- **Course Management**: Add, edit, view, search, and delete course records.
+-
 - CSV-based data persistence with automatic file initialization
 - CRUD operations (Create, Read, Update, Delete) for record management
 - Record tracking using Relative Record Numbers (RRN)